Everything about linking in Excel

 drawing object in Excel

-Linking Text Box to a specific cell
+Linking Text Box to a Specific Cell

-2. Click a Text Box button.
+2. Click the Text Box button.

-4. Click your text box.
+4. Select the text box.

 B2 cell content